International Electoral Observers

-Registration deadline:
+Registration deadline: 31 October 2023

-The Global Campus of Human Rights (GC) avails itself of a wide range of experts who have trained in the past seven years more than 400 future international electoral observers.
-In addition, we have included among the pool of experts, presentation from representatives of Ministry of Foreign Affairs who have given their patronage to the training courses.
+The Global Campus of Human Rights avails itself of a wide range of experts who have trained more than 550 future international electoral observers in the past ten years.

 Demetrio Lazagna